wilfredoha/DevOps-Projects/03 - LEMP/README.md

 ```
 ![Image](https://github.com/wilfredoha/DevOps-Projects/blob/main/03%20-%20LEMP/images/26.png)

-If it is green and running, then you did everything correctly – you have just launched your first Web Server in the Cloud!
+If it is green and running, then you did everything correctly

-Before we can receive any traffic by our Web Server, we need to open TCP port 80 which is default port that web brousers use to
-access web pages in the Internet.
+Before we can receive any traffic by our Web Server, we need to open TCP port 80 which is default port that web browsers use to access web pages in the Internet.

-As we know, we have TCP port 22 open by default on our EC2 machine to access it via SSH, so we need to add a rule to EC2
-configuration to open inbound connection through port 80:

-Our server is running and we can access it locally and from the Internet (Source 0.0.0.0/0 means ‘from any IP address’).
+>You can use the same security gropu used in [01 - AWS - EC2](https://github.com/wilfredoha/DevOps-Projects/tree/main/01%20-%20AWS%20-%20EC2).
+If you can´t connect check if you still have the same IP.

 First, let us try to check how we can access it locally in our Ubuntu shell, run: